MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machines.md

 - **Connect to your own virtual network (vNET):** Securely communicate with each other, the Internet, and your on-premises networks.

 > [!NOTE]
-> Availability of the hosted machine in preview is being rolled out across all supported regions and will be available in Europe and US region by late December 2022.
+> Availability of the hosted machine in preview is being rolled out across all supported regions and will be available in Europe and US region by 19th December 2022.

 ## Licensing requirements